 Of course, there may be specific things in your lease that require you to do more or less than we share here, so please adhere to what it says.
 After you’ve gotten your deposit back, it’s time to use that extra money on making your new house a home!

-For all your moving needs, On the Go Moving and Storage in Redmond, WA is here to help you along the way.
-Our Redmond moving company can help you with packing, moving, and storing your items.
+If you are needing help moving out of your rental, On the Go Moving and Storage is here to help you along the way.
+Our greater Seattle moving company can help you with packing, moving, and storing your items.
+Contact us over the phone or by using our online contact form today.